MegaPiggy/ReStrategia/README.md

 # Fork's changelog
 **Strategia 1.10.1**
-- Updated to match Custom Barn Kit fixes
+- Updated to match Custom Barn Kit fixes ; administrative building will now have more active strategies per levels depending of the configs.
-- Fixed MaxActiveStrategies not being used everywhere.
+- Fixed MaxActiveStrategies not being used everywhere ; it's now possible to activate more than one strategy per levels.
 - Updated to .NET Framework 4.7.2

 # Original changelog